M. R. Gurusamy Mudaliar

-Dr. M. R. Guruswami Mudaliar (1880–1958) was an Indian medical practitioner in Madras during the first half of the twentieth century.
+M. R. Guruswami Mudaliar (1880–1958) was an Indian medical practitioner in Madras during the first half of the twentieth century.

 Early life

 Guruswami Mudaliar was born in 1880 in a Thuluva Vellala mudaliar family in Nelamangala, (now in Bangalore), then part of the Mysore principality.
 His father, Ramaswamy Mudaliar, was a prosperous building contractor and he was born to his father's second wife.
 After completing his schooling in Mysore, he went to Bangalore Central College for his B.A. degree.
 Rajaji was a college friend of his.

 Medical career

 After completing his bachelor's, Guruswami Mudaliar joined Madras Medical College for a degree in medicine.
 He passed out with flying colours and he later practised at Government Hospital, Thanjavur.
 After a few years, he was pressed into service as a professor at Madras Medical College.
 He was the first Indian to be appointed Professor of Therapeutics at the Madras Medical College.
 It was a highly honourable post as back in those days, as it was previously open only to experienced and knowledgeable British doctors.